syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 ### Assign custom resource collection in scheduler

 You can add resources of `Employee` collection that can be assigned to scheduler using the `ResourceCollection` property which is of `IEnumerable` type.
+You can also add or remove scheduler resources dynamically.

 {% tabs %}
 {% highlight c# %}